codefellows/seattle-201n5/class-14-js_inheritance--css_animations/README.md

 <a id="top"></a>
-# Today's Plan: Week 3, Thursday Lecture
+# Today's Plan: Class 14 Lecture

 #### We will start today by reviewing Quiz 7.